datazuul/datazuul.github.io/topics/development/javascript/_posts/2023-05-10-angular-part1-setup.md

 * Open VS Code by calling `code` in terminal
 * Launch VS Code Quick Open (Ctrl+P), paste `ext install Angular.ng-template`, and press enter.

-For further development of Angualr apps: To get the most complete information in the editor, set the strictTemplates option in tsconfig.json, as shown in the following example:
+For further development of Angular apps: To get the most complete information in the editor, set the strictTemplates option in tsconfig.json, as shown in the following example:

 ```
 "angularCompilerOptions": {